9 Hacks for Surviving the Holidays with Fibromyalgia You Need Now

 So now what?

-Keeping the peace for others, avoiding them the “trouble” of listening to you, all that is fine and dandy, but it does not help you in any way.
+Keeping the peace for others and avoiding the “trouble” of listening to you is all fine and dandy, but it does not help you in any way.

-The Holiday season is also a time for YOU to be happy after all!
+The holiday season is also a time for YOU to be happy!

 Here are some ideas, some tried, some silly, some only heard of and never personally experienced.
 But I think each of them has its purpose.